-Preliminary work from the ‘Time Is Out of Joint’ series, which references the following exclamation by Prince Hamlet in William Shakespeare’s ‘Hamlet’ (in the form of an embodied metaphor): “The time is out of joint: O cursed spite, That ever I was born to set it right!”
+‘This looks like the end of everything!’, someone remarked.
+The first work in the ‘Time Is Out of Joint’ series references Hamlet’s cry after learning from the Ghost that his father, the rightful king, was murdered by his brother, Claudius, who then seized the throne, in ‘Hamlet’: “The time is out of joint: O cursed spite, That ever I was born to set it right!”.

 Rest, rest, perturbèd spirit.—So, gentlemen,